tiepdotme/samui-samui.de/content/post/2006/02/2006-02-02-thai-police-block-access-to-website-promoting-kings-biography.md

-> Police in Thailand have blocked access to a publishing website promoting an unflattering new biography of the Kingdom&#8217;s revered monarch, King Bhumipol.
+> Police in Thailand have blocked access to a publishing website promoting an unflattering new biography of the Kingdom's revered monarch, King Bhumipol.

 > Our South East Asia correspondent, Peter Lloyd, says in a country where criticism of the royal family is a crime, the authorities claim the website violates national security.